-During a festive gathering at the location where Ventura Systems designs and assembles its door systems for bus, tram and metro, cluster chairman Kor Visscher signed the cooperation agreement.
-Traditionally on the back of the board of the entrant company.
+During a festive gathering at the location where Ventura Systems invents and assembles its door systems for bus, streetcar and subway, cluster president Kor Visscher signed the cooperation agreement.
+Traditionally on the back of the management of the joining company.

 loft trumpet